Illinois Loyalty: History

 In the early 1930s, the status of "Illinois Loyalty" as a school song became a point of controversy.
 Students debated whether fans in the football stadium should stand up during "Hail to the Orange."
 Others argued that students should only stand when "Illinois Loyalty" is played, which they claimed is the official alma mater song.
 These arguments continued with no conclusion until November 1958, when the Men's Independent Association and the Interfraternity Council urged university president David Dodds Henry to replace "Illinois Loyalty" with "Hail to the Orange" as the official alma mater song.
 It was discovered from this letter that "Illinois Loyalty" was never officially recognized by the university, but rather "For Good Old Illinois" by Vernon Thompson Stevens was recognized in 1916.
 President Henry believed that legislation of the issue could only occur when all interested groups have engaged in widespread discussion and come to an agreement.
 In February 1959, he asked the Alumni Board of the Alumni Association and the university's Student Senate to begin the discussion.
 By March, President Henry announced that the university would not be making any decisions regarding official school songs.
 "Illinois Loyalty" and "Hail to the Orange" would remain in competition with "For Good Old Illinois" for the title of "official alma mater song".

+Due to the song's length (over a minute long), it is normally played only at the beginning, halftime, and end of a football game.
+However, it is not considered rousing enough for a large crowd at a game.
+For that reason, "Oskee Wow-Wow," written in 1910, is used as the school's fight song.